intelowlproject/IntelOwl/docs/source/Contribute.md

   In that way you can create more than one analyzer for a specific python module, each one based on different configurations.
   MISP and Yara Analyzers are a good example of this use case: for instance, you can use different analyzers for different MISP instances.

-* Add a new basic unit test in [tests.py](https://github.com/certego/IntelOwl/blob/master/api_app/tests.py)
+* Add required unit tests in the [tests](https://github.com/certego/IntelOwl/blob/master/tests) folder

   Then follow the [Test](./Tests.md) guide to start testing.

 * Ultimately, add the new analyzer/s in the list in the docs: [Usage](./Usage.md), [Installation](./Installation.md), and [ReadMe](https://github.com/certego/IntelOwl/blob/master/README.md)

-If everything is working, you can submit your pull request!
+If everything is working, before submitting your pull request, please squash your commits into a single one!

+#### How to squash commits to a single one

+* Run `git rebase -i HEAD~[NUMBER OF COMMITS]`
+* You should see a list of commits, each commit starting with the word "pick".
+* Make sure the first commit says "pick" and change the rest from "pick" to "squash". -- This will squash each commit into the previous commit, which will continue until every commit is squashed into the first commit.
+* Save and close the editor.
+* It will give you the opportunity to change the commit message.
+* Save and close the editor again.
+* Then you have to force push the final, squashed commit: `git push --force-with-lease origin`.

+Squashing commits can be a tricky process but once you figure it out, it's really helpful and keeps our repo concise and clean.

+#### Create a pull request
+Please create pull requests only for the branch **develop**.
+That code will be pushed to master only on a new release.

-#### Example: add an analyzer for your own Yara signatures
+### Example: add an analyzer configuration for your own Yara signatures
 ```
     "Yara_Scan_Custom_Signatures": {
         "type": "file",